vinbyte/ecommerce-concurency/README.md

 As you can see, only 3 users success doing checkout process.

+#### Unit test

+Im sorry due to time limit, I cannot write the unit test, but if you want to know how Im write the unit test for the same architecture like this, see [this repo](https://github.com/vinbyte/movies).

 #### Explanation

 So, in this app Im implement :